Sensors & Transducers Journal: Call for Articles

 in a good, printable quality (300 dpi).

 Publication Fees: There are two types of publication fees: standard publication fee (publication during 2-3 months) and rapid publication fee (publication in the current issue £ 1 month).
+The publication fee includes both: processing and submission charges.
 Click <here> for more details about the publication fee and payment procedure.

 References to Sensors & Transducers Journal